Last updated on February 24, 2020

 All in all I’ve now been in Barcelona for a little over five years, on and off, and have lived in five different apartments around the city, ranging from a shared apartment with fellow expats to a room in an apartment owned by a young women who was either a drug dealer or a prostitute.
 Things happened in that apartment, which was large and sunny with views of La Sagrada Familia, that led me to believe she was probably both.
 She certainly had a lot of “cousins” popping in at 3am for a 20-minute visit.

 I’d go home on a Friday night to find a raging party, strangers vomiting in the bathroom and rummaging through my wardrobe.
 These parties wouldn’t stop until the police arrived on the following Monday morning, typically because her wide-eyed guests liked to fight and cause hell for everyone in the building.
-It was one of the worst experiences of my life, that year with Paula, but I certainly learned a lot.
+It was one of the worst experiences of my life, but I certainly learned a lot.

 Later, of course, I lived in a beautiful rooftop apartment, and now in a spacious place brought to life with my three cats, girlfriend and huge pieces of art painted by the couple who own the property.